- High school seniors, and

 ACT or SAT scores are also required.
 Generally a composite ACT score of 21 or an SAT score of 990 (critical reading and math scores) is desired.

 The official document with the final proficiency exam scores and a set of ACT or SAT scores are also required for an admission review.

 Freshman Applicants who are 25 years or older

-You may substitute your personal statement (PDF) and a résumé instead of ACT or SAT scores for all of the examples listed above.
-For example: if you are 27 years old and took the GED, you are required to provide an official set of GED scores and can submit your personal statement and a résumé for an admission review.
+You may substitute your Application Statement (PDF) and a résumé instead of ACT or SAT scores for all of the examples listed above.
+For example: if you are 27 years old and took the GED, you are required to provide an official set of GED scores and can submit your Application Statement and a résumé for an admission review.
 Your résumé may list personal accomplishments as well as your work history.
 You may also be interested in study opportunities for Adult Students.